Pradhvan/Talks/ComprehendingComprehensions/Readme.md

 ### Problem Statement to practice

 Write a function that accepts two lists-of-lists of numbers and returns one list-of-lists with each of the corresponding numbers in the two given lists-of-lists added together.
-Hint: List Comprehensions might come in handy today.
+Hint: List Comprehensions might come in handy.

 It should work something like this: